18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 all packages in the local project's `node_modules` folder.
 You should commit `npm-shrinkwrap.json` to your project's repository.

-When `npm-shrinkwrap.json` is present, future uses of `npm install` will reproduce the dependency tree represented in it.
-Running `npm install --save <package_name>` will update `npm-shrinkwrap.json` with the new or updated package and its dependencies.
+When `npm-shrinkwrap.json` is present, installing dependencies using `npm install` will reproduce the dependency tree represented in it.
+If you have `npm` version 3+, which is recommended, then running `npm install --save <package_name>` will update `npm-shrinkwrap.json` with the new or updated package and its dependencies.
+If you are using a previous version `npm`, you will have to regenerate your `npm-shrinkwrap.json` by running `npm shrinkwrap` again to update dependencies specified in it.

 More information on `npm shrinkwrap` can be found at https://docs.npmjs.com/cli/shrinkwrap